AnTreTraFra1/englishb1/presentation.md

 Good morning everyone.
 Today I'm going to present my project: a website about the ancient Greek city of Elea, also known as Velia.
 This is an educational website I created for my English exam, and I will also tell you about the real archaeological site that the website describes.

 First, let me give you a quick overview.
 The website has five pages: a Home page, History, The Site, Philosophy, and a Visit page.
-It is a static HTML and CSS website — no frameworks, no JavaScript libraries, just pure code.
+It is a static HTML and CSS website, so just pure code.

 Elea was a Greek city founded in 540 BC on the coast of Campania, in southern Italy.
 Today it is an archaeological park near the town of Ascea Marina.
 It is a UNESCO World Heritage site and one of the most important Greek settlements in Italy.

 ---

 ## 2. The Website — Technical Choices (3 min)

-Let me start with the technical side of the project.

-The website is built with plain HTML and CSS.
-There is no JavaScript framework, no build tools, no package manager.
-I made this choice intentionally: for a small educational website, simplicity is better.
-The site loads fast and works on any device.

 The design uses a warm, earthy colour palette inspired by the Mediterranean landscape: